Scientific Name

 Description

-Aeonium castello-paivae 'Harry Mak', better known as Aeonium castello-paivae 'Suncup', is a lovely, densely branched succulent shrub that forms rosettes on ascending or pendent branches covered with fine soft hairs.
+Aeonium castello-paivae 'Harry Mak', also known as Aeonium castello-paivae 'Suncup', is a lovely, densely branched succulent shrub that forms rosettes on ascending or pendent branches covered with fine, soft hairs.
 The rosettes can grow up to 2.8 inches (7 cm) in diameter.
-The leaves are fleshy, striped with green and cream or yellow, and have pink margins in full sun.
+The leaves are fleshy, irregularly striped with green and cream or yellow, and have pink margins in full sun.

 Hardiness